-CRISIS (Creative Resolutions of Impending Situations with Intelligent Solutions) is Duke TIP’s first summer residential program for current fifth and sixth graders in the 4th–6th Grade Talent Search.
-Through problem-based learning, CRISIS will build leadership and teamwork skills by asking students to assume the role of a professional on a research team, collaborating with team members to solve a community crisis.
-They will explore a field such as engineering, business, medicine and health while participating in leadership and development activities designed to help participants discover more about who they are and what they want to be.
+CRISIS (Creative Resolutions of Impending Situations with Intelligent Solutions) is a 1-week summer residential program for current fifth and sixth graders who are members of the Duke TIP 4th–6th Grade Talent Search.
+Through problem-based learning, CRISIS builds leadership and teamwork skills by asking students to assume the role of a professional on a research team—collaborating with team members to solve a community crisis.
+Participants explore a field such as engineering, law, or journalism while participating in leadership and development activities designed to help them discover more about who they are and what they want to be.

 What is Problem-based Learning?

-CRISIS is unique in its utilizaiton of problem-based learning.
-Pioneered in medical school programs, problem-based learning actively engages students in constructing knowledge by
+Pioneered in medical school programs, problem-based learning actively engages students in constructing knowledge by:

 - allowing students to learn in the context of complex and multifaceted problems